PBTA gives international standards certificate to Bahria Blood Banks

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Punjab Blood Transfusion Authority (PBTA) has given an international standard certificate to three blood banks of Bahria International Hospitals in Punjab for their high-quality services.
+ISLAMABAD: The Punjab Blood Transfusion Authority (PBTA) has given an international standards certificate to three blood banks of Bahria International Hospitals in Punjab for their high-quality services.

 The Punjab Blood Transfusion Authority monitored all public and private sector blood banks and awarded a special certificate to Bahria International Hospital for its high-quality services.
 Chairman Bahria Town Malik Riaz Hussain felicitated all the concerned staff, terming the certificate an award for Bahria’s professionalism and commitment.